24Donovan24/PERN_ToDoList/README.md

 # PERN-ToDoList
 This is a simple ToDo List application built using technology stacks PostgreSQL, Express, React.js and Node.js (PERN).
-Additional feature include a date column for users to track the deadlines of their todo.
-Authentication feature is also implemented using JWT to allow users to register/login for a more personalised experience.
+Authentication feature is implemented using JWT and bcrypt to allow users to register/login for a more personalised experience.
+Additional features include a date column for users to track the deadlines of their todo and a settings page for users to ammend their personal information.

 ## Setup